simonchen/atlx/README.md

 - CString, CStringA, CStringW

-They intend to be used in processing of TEXT string at ending of zero
+They intend to be used in processing of TEXT string at terminating null.

 - string